ClosedXML/ClosedXML/docs/migrations/migrate-to-0.106.rst

 sheet is not found, instead of original ``ArgumentException``.

-Generally speaking, get-by-name methods of all unique-name collections (e.g., worksheets, styles, table fields ect) should throw ``KeyNotFoundException`` when item is not found.
-This change aligns the behavior of the ``IXLWorksheets`` with the rest of API.
+Generally speaking, get-by-name methods of all unique-name collections (e.g., worksheets, styles, table fields, etc.) should throw ``KeyNotFoundException`` when an item is not found.
+This change aligns the behavior of the ``IXLWorksheets`` with the rest of the API.